 Instructions

-- In a mixing bowl, whisk together the wet ingredients: eggs, pumpkin puree, melted coconut oil, maple syrup, coconut sugar, and vanilla extract.
+- Whisk the wet ingredients: In a mixing bowl, whisk together the eggs, pumpkin puree, melted coconut oil, maple syrup, coconut sugar, and vanilla extract.

-- In another bowl, whisk together the dry ingredients: oat flour, salt, baking soda, baking powder, and pumpkin spice.
+- Combine the dry ingredients: In another bowl, whisk together the oat flour, salt, baking soda, baking powder, and pumpkin pie spice.

-- Pour the batter into the greased loaf pan.
+- Fill the pan: Pour the batter into the prepared loaf pan.
 Top with rolled oats, pumpkin seeds, or mini chocolate chips.

-- Bake in the preheated oven for 50-60 minutes.
-The bread is done when there's a nice crack in the middle and a toothpick inserted into the center comes out clean.
-Mine took just under 1 hour, so keep an eye on it.
+- Bake 50 to 60 minutes: Start checking at 50 minutes.
+The loaf is done when a crack forms across the middle and a toothpick inserted into the center comes out clean.
+Mine usually takes just under an hour.

 Rae says